francescapunzetti/hyperbolic_patch/README.md

 First of all, should decide the input image; if it isn't present yet into the folder `images`, you can add it:

     mv path_your_file/file  images/

+The input parameters are optimize to use as input also OME tiff type; in particular this images are pyramidal tiff containing different layers of the picture with a decreasing resolution.

+So once compiled the script, you can choose to use as input a pyramidal tiff and separate the different "pages" or use another format.

+If you select the first one, the program creates a number of .png equal to the number of layer in the folder `images`; if you select the latter, you skip directly to insert the name of the page or image you want to use: (code)

+After this, in case of particularly large image, you can crop just a part as input by entering the (xmin, ymin, xmax, ymax) value of the area: (code)

+Then, it's possible to insert an angle of rotation of the input image:

 Then at the beginning of the script you can set the input: